 The Real Virtual Beauty in Games campaign, launched in collaboration with technology companies Women in Games, Epic Games and Toya, aims to promote more diverse and inclusive female characters.

 Research by the Unilever-owned brand revealed that 35% of women and girls feel the lack of diversity in avatars negatively impacts their self-esteem.

 Meanwhile, 60% would be more confident in the way they look if they saw characters that reflected real life.

 The campaign was launched with a film that featured four gamers of different ages, nationalities, backgrounds and physical abilities, who were all transformed into avatars.

-The brand's new campaign aims to address the lack of female character diversity in games
+Further actions that will be taken by the campaign to address the lack of diversity in games include: